Advanced Football Betting Strategy

 - Any result of 1.00 or greater means the team has value and you should consider a bet.

-Get in on the betting action and test this method on the Euro 2020 championship that commences June 11.
+Get in on the Premier League betting action and test this method throughout the season.

 Spotting Value in Practice